 During the First World War, soldiers identified with the song’s theme of being far from home and loved ones.
 The journey from training camp to the trenches was just as long as the journey from Tipperary to London and the sense of upheaval just as great.

-Lyrics of ‘It’s a Long Way to Tipperary’ by Judge and Wilson:
+‘It’s a Long Way to Tipperary’ Lyrics by Judge and Wilson

-(A song sheet of these lyrics is available to download as a PDF)
+(A song sheet of these lyrics is available to download as a Word document)

 Up to mighty London